PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 **Circular primes** are stubborn numbers that keep being prime even if one rotates their digits.
 An example is $37\rightarrow73$, but also $113\rightarrow131\rightarrow311$.

 **Even primes** are those primes that are also odd.
-Unsurprisingly, the only one is $2$.
+Unsurprisingly, $2$ is the only one.

 **Mersenne primes** are those of form $2^n-1$ for some integer $n$, they are very well-known for the [(original) Mersenne conjecture](https://en.wikipedia.org/wiki/Mersenne_conjectures#Original_Mersenne_conjecture).

 **Palindromic primes** are primes where their palindrome is also prime.
 They are not well-known, even though Belphegor's Prime $$1000000000000066600000000000001$$ has some fame.
-A fun fact: palyndromic primes whose center is $666$ are called **beastly palindromic primes** .
+A fun fact: palyndromic primes whose center is $666$ are called **beastly palindromic primes**.
+Perhaps a fitting name.

 **Safe primes** are those primes $p$ of form $p=2q+1$, where $q$ is another prime.
 They are of strong cryptographic interest.

-**Sophie-Germain primes** are the converse, those primes $p$ such that $q=2p+1$, is another prime.
+**Sophie-Germain primes** are the converse of safe primes, they are primes $p$ such that $q=2p+1$ is another prime.
 Of course, they share the relevance of safe primes.

 All comparisons drawn, we get the following result.